 Mexican-American brand Siete Foods makes some of the tastiest grain-free products around.
 Founder and chief innovation officer Veronica Garza suffered from multiple autoimmune diseases and had to restrict her diet, but missed staples like tortillas.
 After creating her own grain-free, almond-flour tortilla, the brand was born.
-Now there are over 30 delicious products and the business is only growing.
+Now there are over so many delicious products (including tortillas, sauces, and cookies) and the business is only growing.
 Listen to her Second Life podcast episode here.

 Personal trainer Massy Arias created her own line of supplements, Tru Supplements, with the goal of making them natural, safe, cutting-edge, and effective.
 The products are formulated by a team of experts and are made with quality ingredients.
 Options include plant-based protein powders, apple cider vinegar capsules, and women's health supplements.